Not figuratively. Actually.

 I died not two seconds ago.
 Ever been hit by a bus?
 Some poor bastards actually do and survive; if you're part of the club, you can empathize, right?
 No one should have to feel it, ever.
 But I did.
 Oh yes, I remember it quite clearly, too; feeling the metal sinking into my skin, hearing the sickening break of my own spine, tasting blood and vomit as it crept up my throat and projected out onto the gravelly street below.
-I recall clearly lying on that same street, feeling the life ebb away from my own mangled body.
-And then, oh then I do remember looking at the bloody mess that I was, standing over it like another spectator.
+One moment I was lying on that same street, feeling the life ebb away from my mangled body, and the next I was looking at my own bloody mess, standing over it like another spectator.

 It was an odd experience, to say the least.

-It was a shame, too; I'd just bought that backpack, to replace the old crappy one I'd carried around with me since grade school.
+What a shame.
+I'd just bought that backpack, to replace the old crappy one I'd carried around with me since grade school.

 My school uniform looked so strange; a blue thing, dabbled with deep, deep red.

 I knelt down by my side, scrutinizing my face.
 My final expression was that of subtle shock, like I'd just found out I'd aced a test I thought I would flunk.
 I looked stupid.

 Just my goddamn luck.